GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/setup-and-victory.md

 The premier format is the standard two-player constructed format for Star Wars Unlimited.
 Two-player starter decks follow these rules:

-1. Deck size: Minimum of 52 cards
+1. Deck size: Minimum of 52 cards (there is no maximum deck size)
 2. Card limits:
    - Exactly 1 [leader](card-types.md#4-leader)
    - Exactly 1 [base](card-types.md#2-base)